-But to gain a real perspective on the spectacular coastline, hop on a boat and watch as dawn breaks over one of the most enchanting landscapes you’ll ever witness.
+It is an incredible perspective of the spectacular coastline from the deck of a boat watching as day breaks over one of the most enchanting landscapes you will ever see.

-The very tip of the Chilean fjords is replete with geographic and historic importance.
+The very tip of the Chilean fjords is of geographic and historic importance.
 Darwin and the crew of the the HMS Beagle first encountered Wulaia Bay and the indigenous Yámana in 1833.
-A tribe of nomadic hunter-gatherers that has now all but disappeared, what most fascinated the European explorers was the Yámana’s ability to adapt to the extreme temperatures found in Tierra del Fuego.
-For more information about about the world’s southernmost people and the European missionaries who came to the region, visit the old radio station at Wulaia Bay which has been transformed into a museum on the subject.
+This tribe of nomadic hunter-gatherers that has now all but disappeared.
+What most fascinated the European explorers about the Yámana was their ability to adapt to the extreme temperatures of Tierra del Fuego.
+The old radio station at Wulaia Bay has been transformed into a museum with exhibits about the world’s southernmost people and the European missionaries who came to the region.

-Including a stop at the 4,000 strong Magellanic penguin colony near Tucker Islets, sailing past Glacier Alley’s European-named glaciers, and hopping ashore to explore the Cape Horn National Park, this cruise offers a unique, unmissable, and ultimately extraordinary holiday.
+Cruises stop at the 4,000 strong Magellanic penguin colony near Tucker Islets, sail past Glacier Alley’s European-named glaciers, and take you ashore to explore the Cape Horn National Park.